Alexandru Ciurcu

-Alexandru N. Ciurcu (29 January 1854, Șercaia – 22 January 1922, Bucharest) was a Romanian inventor and publisher, known for his invention with the French journalist of a reaction engine.
+Alexandru N. Ciurcu (29 January 1854, Șercaia – 22 January 1922, Bucharest) was a Romanian inventor and publisher, known for his invention with the French journalist Just Buisson of a reaction engine.
 It used rocket propulsion and was briefly used to power a boat, demonstrated on 13 August 1886.
 The two men envisioned that such motors would later be used for air travel.